flyx/OpenGLAda/README.md

  * Keep in mind that you need to spread the `glfw3.dll` alongside your binaries for them to work.

+### macOS High Sierra / GNAT GPL 2017 / GLFW 3

+ * Download and install GNAT GPL 2017 x86_64 Mac OS X from [AdaCore's Libre Site][1].
+We assume you install it to `/usr/local/gnat`.
+Make sure the `bin` folder is in the `PATH` of your shell.
+ * There are multiple ways to install `glfw`; the most popular one is probably using [Homebrew][18] and executing `brew install glfw`.
+ * Open your shell and navigate to the root folder of OpenGLAda.
+Execute:

+        gprbuild -p -P opengl_test.gpr -XWindowing_System=quartz -XGLFW_Version=3

+   This should produce executables in the `bin` folder inside OpenGLAda.
+ * Some of the test binaries require to be launched from the `bin` folder as working directory because they are loading shader files from hardcoded paths.
+ * Keep in mind that you need to spread the `glfw3.dll` alongside your binaries for them to work.

+### Linux

+Please refer to your package manager documentation.
+Most Linux distributions provide packages for GNAT and GLFW.
+On Debian, you need to install `gprbuild` as separate package.

 ## Using OpenGLAda in your project

 ### With GPRBuild